 The present study was carried out at Horticulture Garden, Department of Horticulture, Chandra Shekhar Azad University of Agriculture & Technology Kanpur, U.P.
 India during two consecutive years viz., 2021-22 and 2022-23.
 The experiment was laid out in Randomized Block Design (RBD) with 3 replications and 11 treatments viz.,T0- Control, T1- Vermicompost (0.5kg/plant), T2- Azotobacter (50g/plant), T3-VAM (100g/plant), T4- PSB (50g/plant), T5- Vermicompost (0.5kg/plant) + Azotobacter (50g/plant), T6-Vermicompost (0.5kg/plant) + VAM (100g/plant), T7-Vermicompost (0.5kg/plant) + PSB (50g/plant), T8-Vermicompost (0.5kg/plant) + Azotobacter (50g/plant) +VAM (100g/plant), T9-Vermicompost (0.5kg/plant) + Azotobacter (50g/plant) + PSB (50g/plant), and T10-Vermicompost (0.5kg/plant) + VAM (100g/plant) + PSB (50g/plant).
-The different concentrations of biofertilizers and vermicompost were prepared in the Departmental laboratory and applied in the plants as per each treatment combination.
+The different concentrations of biofertilizers and vermicompost were prepared in the Departmental laboratory and applied to the plants as the above mentioned treatment combination.
 Other cultural operations like weeding, earthing up, pruning, irrigation, and disease management were applied commonly in all treatments.
 All the growth characteristics like plant height, number of shoots, number of areoles per plant, number of spines per areole, number of lobs, stem diameter, and number of segments per plant were observed manually at 30, 60, 90 and 120 days after transplanting.
 All the flowering parameters viz., number of days to first flower-bud appearance, number of days to first flower-bud bloom, duration of flowering, number of flowers per pole, flower length and flower diameter were observed and recorded.
-The data collected were subjected to statistical analysis using the Analysis of Variance (ANOVA) technique to determine the significance of differences among treatments.
-The means were compared using LSD (Least Significant Difference) at a 5% level of significance.
+The data collected were subjected to statistical analysis using the Analysis of Variance (ANOVA) technique to determine the significance of differences among the treatments.
+The means were compared using LSD (Least Significant Difference) at 5% level of significance.

 3. RESULTS AND DISCUSSION